UWA Summer Down Under

 - feature talks by world-leading researchers

-- training on presentation and library skills
+- training on research, writing and communication skills

 - intercultural social activities